kcbench - Man Page

 This option can be given multiple times (-j 2 -j 4 -j 8) or 'int' can be a list (-j "2 4 8").
 The default depends on the number of cores in the system and if its processor uses SMT.
 Run '--help' to query the default on the particular machine.

-Important note: kcbench on machines with SMTs will do runs which do not utilize all available CPU cores; this might look odd, but there are reasons for this behaviour.
+Important note: kcbench on machines with SMTs will do runs which do not utilize all available CPU cores; this might look odd, but there are reasons for this behavior.
 See "On the Default Number of Jobs" below for details.

 - -m, --modconfig